Child and Adolescent Psychologist

 Adolescent and Adult Psychologist, Director

 Leah has experience in both public and private psychology settings.
-She has specialised in treating people with eating disorders and body image disturbance for the past six years and has developed a strong passion for this work.
-Leah provides the most up to date evidence-based treatment for children, adolescents and adults experiencing these problems but also provides treatment to adolescents and adults for a range of other clinical disorders.
-Leah loves spending time with her family and friends, and seeing the world through the eyes of her two young sons.
+She has a strong passion and interest in working with people with eating disorders and body image disturbance for the past 10 years.
+Leah enjoys using Attachment-Based Family Therapy (ABFT) to work with adolescents and their families.
+She also helps adolescents and adults with a range of other personal and emotional difficulties.
+Outside of work, Leah loves spending time with her family and friends, and seeing the world through her three young children.

 Clinical Psychologist, Director